Article Written by Randi G. Fine, Narcissistic Abuse Expert

 A healthy friendship is reciprocal and balanced; it requires an equal amount of give and take, time and effort.
 Good friends act as sounding boards for each other—issues bounce back and forth; they are not absorbed.
 A friendship is not a therapist/patient relationship.

-Supportiveness with a friend leads to personal growth, not neediness.
+The exchange of support in a healthy friendship should lead to personal growth, not emotional dependency.
 Supporting a friend means giving them a hand up, not a hand out.
 A good friend will appreciate your kind and generous efforts, not take advantage of them and become dependent on you.
-A good friend respects you—they do not want to be a burden on you.
+A good friend respects you—doesn’t want to be a burden on you.

 Why do you allow yourself to remain in an unhealthy friendship?
 Ask yourself these questions:

 1. Do you need or like to feel needed?

 2. Do you see yourself as the glue that holds people together?

 3. Is a needy friend better than no friend at all?

 4. Is your friend occasionally fun to be around so you justify he or she being a downer the other 90% of the time?

 5. Do you see other people’s problems as more important than your own?

 6. Do you take on other people’s problems to keep the focus off your own?